JonathanWillnow/european_factor_stockpicking_screener/README.md

 - environment.yaml contains all reqquirements to build the output/product from the scraped data
 - requirements.txt contains all requirements to run the DashApp alone

-Updating the environment from environment.yml to try out the scraper can be done by:
+Example: Updating the environment from environment.yml to try out the scraper can be done by:

 `conda activate stockpicking_screener`